waitmon/API-Test-Restful-Booker.Herokuapp/README.md

 ## Introduction

-This repository contains sets of API tests realized by OOP method.
+This repository contains sets of API smoke tests realized by OOP method.
+Test documentation for manual testing (check-lists, bug-reports) can be found in test_documentation.xlsx file.

 The following tests have been implemented: